 What is an Apprenticeship?

-As an Apprentice you will start on a Level 2 programme unless you have suitable knowledge and vocational experience in your chosen field.
-You will be paid a minimum of £3.40 per hour.
-From April 2017) this will rise to £3.50 per hour, approximately £100 per week.
+As an apprentice, you will start on a Level 2 programme unless you have suitable knowledge and vocational experience to go onto a higher level course.
+As of 1st April 2017, the Apprenticeship wage is now £3.50 per hour, which is approximately £105 per week

 You will work with an employer four days per week and spend one day training at the College or in your workplace working towards your qualification.